Wednesday, November 15, 2023

 The enclosed back garden included a labyrinth for reflective meditation, walking paths and a secluded outdoor dining area.

-According to her now-discontinued website, The Yoga School building contained over 2000 square feet of floor space with ten-foot ceilings and wood floors, accommodating fifteen people per class.
-The school, one of the first of its kind in the area, also featured ample windows with lots of natural light, a gathering room, and a quiet meditation area.
+According to her now-discontinued website, The Yoga School was one of the first of its kind in the area and featured ample windows with lots of natural light, a gathering room, and a quiet meditation area.
 It has now been renovated extensively under new owners.

 Becky at the Environmental Table of the Mayor's Council